Upgrading from Hilla 1.x

 Maven Plugins

 Several plugins are available for use with Maven.
-Those that are relevant to upgrading a Hilla application to Hilla 2.0 are described here.
+The ones relevant to upgrading a Hilla application to Hilla 2.0 are described here.

 Hilla Maven Plugin